 You see, my own requirements and expectations are already very low.
 I am a poor emigrant worker, well used to second class travel and Ryanair level of service.

 I am used to accepting inconveniences during travel.
 I travel mostly because I have to, not because I like it.

 Given the above, what goes on in Warsaw Modlin Airport is too much even for me, on many levels.
 The only reason I used this airport more than once, was money.

 So if you are able to afford it – save yourself frustration and avoid Modlin.

-You see they pissed me off enough to write this post and this should be your best warning.
+You see they pissed me off enough to write this whole review and this should be your best warning.